Psychosynthesis/TeleUI/README.md

-# This is dev branch of teleapstyle
+# This is dev branch of teleui

 ## Purpose of branches
  1. `dev` — main development branch.
 The build is being made in this branch and here are the priority versions of the components.